Risk-team icon

 In most cases, the cardholder insists that the chargeback is valid (after reviewing your evidence) and requests their bank to continue the dispute.

-If the issuer declines your defense, or Adyen accepts their pre-arbitration case, a second chargeback occurs.
-You can not upload defense documents.
+If the issuer declines your defense, or you or Adyen accept their pre-arbitration case, a second chargeback occurs.
+You cannot upload defense documents.
 This is the final status.

-At Arbitration case filing stage, the Visa chargeback committee will review the chargeback and provide a ruling.
-They will review the cardholder's claim and your documents and compare them with the Visa regulations.
-The party that did not meet the dispute conditions and requirements will lose the chargeback and will be held liable for a filing fee of USD 500 (the fee is charged on top of the dispute amount).
+At the Scheme Arbitration stage, the Visa chargeback committee reviews the chargeback and provides a ruling.
+They review the cardholder's claim and your documents, and compare them with the Visa regulations.
+The party that did not meet the dispute conditions and requirements will lose the chargeback and will be held liable for a filing fee of USD 600.
+This fee is charged on top of the dispute amount.

 Adyen is not responsible if the card scheme rules in favor of the cardholder.